Pinoyhaha/musically/README.md

 ## Overview

-Echo Music delivers a seamless, premium listening experience by leveraging YouTube Music's vast library — without the ads.
+musically delivers a seamless, premium listening experience by leveraging YouTube Music's vast library — without the ads.
 It adds powerful extras including offline downloads, real-time synchronized lyrics, and environment-aware music recognition.

 > [!IMPORTANT]
-> **In-app OTA updates have been permanently removed.** Please update manually via the website.
-Echo Music is completely free and ad-free; the few ads shown during a manual download help support the ongoing development of this project.
+> **In-app OTA updates have been permanently removed.** Please update manually via the website. musically is completely free and ad-free; the few ads shown during a manual download help support the ongoing development of this project.
 Please do not open issues requesting to bring this back.
 Thank you for your support!

 ---